erikologic/cms-tech-test/README.md

 `src/app/*`
 A NextJs app that provides a GUI to interact with the CMS library through the REST API.
-The app happy path is tested with Playwright.

-## Scaling up considerations
+The app was developed by laying out an happy path in a Playwright using GIVEN/WHEN/THEN and then TDD'ing against that.
+I'm conscious about testing happy paths only, but given the time constrain this should be sufficient.

+## Considerations on evolving this project

 My previous manager has a handy architectural quality mnemonic: [MUSTAPO](https://www.codefiend.co.uk/mustapo-architecture-qualities-list/).